Roy Waldron: The Milky Way years

-After Hope Iselin decided to get out of racing, in August of 1938 Roy Waldron accepted an offer to take over as trainer of the Milky Way Farm Stable of Ethel Mars.
+After Hope Iselin decided to get out of racing, in August 1938 Roy Waldron accepted an offer to take over as trainer of the Milky Way Farm Stable of Ethel Mars.
 For the widow Mars, Thoroughbred racing was a passion and one pursued in a manner considerable wealth afforded her.
 A May 9, 1940 newspaper story subtitled "Candy Bar Queen Has Spent $500,000 For Horses Since '35" recounted her pursuit for racing success.

 In 1939, Roy Waldron had his first Kentucky Derby starter for the Milky Way Stable even though he had advised Mrs. Mars he believed her colt On Location wasn't yet ready for the high level of competition in the Kentucky Derby's mile and a quarter distance.
 Waldron told her that he was concerned the colt could injure himself in a futile attempt.
 On Location finished last after future Hall of Fame jockey Alfred Robertson wisely pulled up the hopelessly beaten colt.

 Going into the 1940 Kentucky Derby, Milky Way Farm's had Gallahadion as the entrant.
 He was a son of the Champion sire Sir Gallahad and his damsire was American Horse of the Year Reigh Count who had won the 1928 Kentucky Derby.
 Roy Waldron raced Gallahadion in California where he won the San Vicente Stakes at Santa Anita Park.
 Brought east to Churchill Downs, Gallahadion ran second in the Derby Trial to E. R. Bradley's reigning Champion Two-Year-old Colt Bimelech who was made the overwhelming 2-5 favorite for the Derby.
 Oddsmakers considered Mioland the only horse with even an outside chance of beating the undefeated Bimelech and sent the Charles Howard colt off as a 6:1 second choice with Gallahadion relegated to a 35:1 longshot.